-This comes after two lawmakers in Olympia last week accused the transit agency of deceiving the voters and the legislature.
+Two lawmakers in Olympia accuse the transit agency of deceiving the voters and the legislature.

 Senators Steve O'Ban and Dino Rossi are calling for an investigation into whether Sound Transit engaged in a "systematic effort to confuse and misrepresent the impact and cost of the ST3 authorization to legislators and the public."

-O'Ban and Rossi asked either the Law and Justice Committee or the Transportation Committee to hold a hearing to investigate Sound Transit's communications with the legislature and possible "improper participation" in the election.
+O'Ban and Rossi are asking either the Law and Justice Committee or the Transportation Committee to hold a hearing to investigate Sound Transit's communications with the legislature and possible "improper participation" in the election.

 They say the agency may have engaged in a systematic effort to confuse and misrepresent the impact and cost of ST3.

 One of the biggest complaints that prompted a lot of discussion in Olympia this session is Sound Transit's use of inflated car values to calculate car tab fees.

 "Even Sound Transit's staunchest defenders are now expressing shock over how they're pricing car-tab taxes and their overall funding authorization," said O'Ban.

 But an even bigger concern, for some, is the way Sound Transit is able to get funding authorization, without legislative scrutiny.